 Second, people who live in warmer states love how these homes prioritize the outdoors.
 Again, this is great for parents of young children who love getting outside to play throughout the day.
 Older people are also very fond of ranch houses because they can easily get around them without having to go up and down stairs multiple times a day.

-Ranch houses have a lot to offer, especially in states like Georgia and Florida where so many different styles exist.
-Whether you’re about to start a family or enter retirement, there’s a version that will suit your lifestyle perfectly.
+Ranch houses have a lot to offer and whether you’re about to start a family or enter retirement, there’s a version that will suit your lifestyle perfectly.

 At SimpleShowing, you can use our platform to find a ranch house for sale and a real estate agent to help you buy it.
 Best of all, by doing so, you’ll qualify for our Buyer Refund Program and could earn back as much as $15,000 upon closing.